BSc (Hons) Mathematics with Finance

 - Advanced Highers ABB (including Mathematics at A plus excellent Highers)

-- A-Levels ABB (including Mathematics at A and Computing)
+- A-Levels ABB (including Mathematics at A)

 - Int.
 Baccalaureate 30 points (with Mathematics at Higher Level 6)